airpair/authoring-guide/post.md

 spelling corrections.

 ### 6.3 Syntax highlighting not working
-email team at
-airpair, as it could be recently added or intentially not yet included in our custom build because we didn't want users downloading 100's of Kbs of unused language packs.
+Email team at AirPair, as it could be recently added or intentionally not yet included in our custom build because we didn't want users downloading 100's of Kbs of unused language packs.

 <!--- **href Target blanks**-->